Skip to main content

 Download Paverify Fonts Family From Esintype Paverify is an all-caps geometric slab serif display face inspired by a particular pavement tile component which is evoking a blocky “I” letter.
 All other characters were interpreted based on its look and drawn accordingly.
 There are three uppercase Roman fonts in different weights and widths substantially.
 With the additional versions, type family consisting of 7 fonts in total.
 Over 220 Latin, Cyrillic and Greek script languages supported.
 Each font contains an extensive multilingual support with more than 1600 glyphs and OpenType features, including number forms, fractions, and stylistic alternate sets those provide different looks by the typographic preferences.
 For the lowercase letters there are small caps variants, i.e., shorter caps.
 These also have identical glyphs and matching marks to enable “Small Capitals From Capitals” feature.
 Narrower Medium and Bold styles was produced to accompany the Black first desi...

-Download Redzone Font Family From Zilligen Design Studio
+Download Mortyni Font Family From Aqeela Studio